seung-lab/cloud-volume/README.md

 The combination of [Neuroglancer](https://github.com/google/neuroglancer/), [Igneous](), and CloudVolume comprises a system for visualizing, processing, and sharing (via browser viewable URLs) petascale datasets within and between laboratories.
 A typical example usage would be to visualize raw electron microscope scans of mouse, fish, or fly brains up to a cubic millimeter in physical dimension.
 Neuroglancer and Igneous would enable you to visualize each step of the process of montaging the image, fine tuning alignment, creating segmentation layers, ROI masks, or performing other types of analysis.
 CloudVolume enables you to read from and write to each of these layers.

 CloudVolume can be used in single or multi-process capacity and can be optimized to use no more than a little over a single cutout's worth of memory.
-It supports reading and writing the `compressed_segmentation` format via a pure python library provided by Yann Leprince.
+It supports reading and writing the `compressed_segmentation` format via a C++ extension by Jeremy Maitin-Shepard, Stephen Plaza, and William Silversmith and a fallback to a pure python library provided by Yann Leprince.

 ## Setup